mizu-dump/Fabric/README.md

 ## Introduction

-* Fabric is a Minecraft: Java Edition launcher for PC and MacOS based on [Fabric](https://fabricmc.net/)
+* Fabric is a modular, lightweight mod loader for Minecraft based on [Fabric](https://fabricmc.net/)
-* This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.21 snapshots (including Combat Test versions)
 * Modding via **Forge** and **Optifine** are also supported.
 * This repository contains source code for Android. check out [Fabric Android](https://github.com/PojavLauncherTeam/PojavLauncher_iOS).